Three-month-old Boeing 737 crashes off Indonesia; 189 feared dead

 A brand new Lion Air Boeing 737 MAX 8 carrying 189 passengers and crew crashed into the sea shortly after takeoff from Jakarta, Indonesian authorities said Monday.

-Search and rescue officials said they did not expect to find any survivors.
-The plane entered service on August 15.
+Search and rescue officials said they didn't expect to find any survivors.
+The plane entered service on Aug.
+15.

 Flight JT610 hit the water 13 minutes after departing at 6:20 a.m.
 (7:20 p.m.
 ET Sunday) bound for Pangkal Pinang, the capital of the Sumatran island of Bangka-Belitung.